PrashantttAware22/Demo_GIT/README.md

 # Demo_GIT-
-Practise folder for GIT and GITHUB
+Practise folder for GIT and GITHUB.